Ranieri-D10/Ranieri-D10/README.md

 <br>

 🎓 **Systems Analysis and Development**
-💻 **Passionate Programmer focused on full stack development, data analysis and Ai**
+💻 **Passionate Programmer focused on data analysis, Ai and full stack development**
 🌍 **Based in Brazil**

 ---